zio/zio-metrics-legacy/docs/essentials/prometheus.md

   } yield r
 ```

-Finally, to use an arbitrary timer, after registering the histogram, we need to
+To use an arbitrary timer, after registering the histogram, we need to
 start the timer using our recently created `histogram` object with the
 `startTimer` method which returns a `timer` object.
 We will use this `timer` to
 mark every point we want observed (measure) thus giving us the duration between